 Find great deals on used boat parts at boat salvage yards, marine consignment stores, and online

-If chandlery prices make you cringe, you can buy used boat parts for less than half the retail price.
+If prices for new boat parts make you cringe, you can buy used boat parts for less than half the retail price.
 The trick is knowing where to look.

 Where to buy used boat parts?